irvinecodingclub/irvinecodingclub.github.io/_courses/2024/debate.md

 # Who Is This Course For?

-This course is best suited for 3rd-8th grade students.
+This course is best suited for 3-8th grade students looking to get into public speaking and debate.
 See course prerequisites for more information.

 # Course Prerequisites

-- None, should be able to conduct basic research
+- Ability to do basic research
+- Non-school Google account with ability to access Google Classroom, Slides, Docs

 # Course Dates